5 Ways LMSs Can Improve Employee Knowledge Retention

 In some cases, LMSs even allow users to input organizational goals and objectives to better measure how courses are impacting business results.
-Using this information, trainers can proactively reach out to employees that may need more individual attention or pinpoint specific courses or modules that need to be rebuilt.
+Using this information, trainers can develop strategies that will better the course experience, such as proactively reaching out to employees that may need more individual attention or identifying specific courses or modules that need to be rebuilt.

 Conclusion: Technology Can’t Do It Alone